Operation Sportpalast: Background

-After the German invasion of the Soviet Union on 22 June 1941 the Allies began sending convoys loaded with supplies through the Norwegian Sea and Barents Sea to ports in northern Russia.
+After the German invasion of the Soviet Union on 22 June 1941 the Allies began sending suppl convoys through the Norwegian Sea and Barents Sea to ports in northern Russia.
 The Arctic convoys that were dispatched during 1941 and early 1942 were lightly opposed, with only an Allied merchant ship and the destroyer being sunk by German submarines prior to March 1942.
 The extreme cold, heavy seas and gales, made air and naval operations in the area difficult for all of the combatants.

 In December 1941 the Germans began to transfer substantial naval and air forces to northern Norway, which they had occupied since early 1940.
 The forces sent to Norway were for attacks on the Arctic convoys as well as defending the area from an invasion.
-At this time the German dictator, Adolf Hitler, wrongly believed the Allies intended to invade Norway.
+Adolf Hitler, wrongly believed the Allies intended to invade Norway.
 On 12 January 1942 Hitler ordered Tirpitz to be transferred from Germany to Trondheim in Norway.
 The battleship and two escorting destroyers departed Wilhelmshaven in Germany on 14 January and arrived in Trondheim on 16 January.
 She was to form the main element of a battle group once other German warships arrived in the area.
 Kapitän zur See Karl Topp commanded Tirpitz.

 The Allies learned of Tirpitzs arrival at Trondheim on 17 January from Ultra intelligence obtained by decrypting intercepted German radio signals.
-British photo reconnaissance aircraft located the battleship there on 23 January, and regular sorties were flown over the Trondheim area to monitor her.
+British photo reconnaissance aircraft located the battleship there on 23 January and regular sorties were flown over the Trondheim area to monitor her.
 Due to the threat Tirpitz posed to Allied convoys in the Atlantic Ocean and Norwegian Sea, the Prime Minister, Winston Churchill, directed on 25 January that "the destruction or even crippling of this ship is the greatest event at sea at the present time.
 No other target is comparable to it".
-The Royal Air Force (RAF) dispatched 16 heavy bombers to attack Tirpitz at its anchorage at on the night of 29/30 January, but no damage was inflicted.
+The Royal Air Force (RAF) dispatched 16 heavy bombers to attack Tirpitz at its anchorage on the night of 29/30 January but no damage was inflicted.
 In February, 217 Squadron was ordered to prepare for a one-way mission against the battleship.
 This would have involved its Bristol Beaufort aircraft making an attack and the crews then parachuting over neutral Sweden or ditching into the sea.
-The raid was not attempted, and 217 Squadron returned to normal duties in mid-March 1942.
+The raid was not attempted and 217 Squadron returned to normal duties in mid-March 1942.